carterhanks/tools-only/README.md

 - App will suggest restaurants/date ideas based on location from within the app
 - Users can delete their accounts
 - Users can rate their date (lol)
+- Include a test (or even a simple checkbox) that would change your status to being a "Tool" (aka mechanic) - that way people can distinguish between who is a "Tool" (mechanic) and who isn't.